Bottom line — you risk exposing credentials any time…

 Approach Number 4: Same as above, but with per-device Authentication

-In the “update values of a single extension attribute” example we’ve been using, a web app might is just setting an informational EA with nothing scoped to it and not used in any other way.
+In the “update values of a single extension attribute” example we’ve been using, a web app might just be setting an informational EA with nothing scoped to it and not used in any other way.
 So there’d be little point in an attacker trying to mess with it.
 You might be happy to settle for giving clients a shared credential to use when hitting the web service so you won’t get stuck paying the bill for blind DDOS attacks.

 - Generates a signing certificate